 - Do something together at home.It can be easy to plan a night out for the family, but what about a night in?
 Play a board game together, help your kids build a lego creation.
 Do a puzzle together.
 Go for a walk.

 - Eat dinner together, at the table, without the tv on.My husband and I got into a bad habit before we had kids.
 Our house had was an eat-in kitchen, and we always just ate our dinner in front of the television on the couch.I didn’t think much of it because we didn’t have kids and it was just easier.
 But if I could take it back, I would.
 We lost some valuable one-on-one face time.
 We could have talked and laughed.
 Instead, we watched show after show until it was time for bed.I thought it would change after kids, but when they were small, they just laid on the couch with us and by the time they were older, we were already in the habit.About two years ago, I made a conscious effort to eat dinner at the table.
 And it was WAY easier than I thought it would be.
 All I had to do was set the table and call everyone over.No fuss.
 No muss.They turned off the tv, stopped what they were doing and we ate together.
 Quality time.
 And as a bonus, I asked for help (see tip #2) and everyone took their plates to the sink, filled the dishwasher, and dinner was picked up in a matter of minutes.Now it’s one of our family’s favorite times of the day to relax, unwind, and reconnect.

-Action Step #5: Set the table, turn off the tv and have dinner together.
+Action Step #5 to enjoy your time at home: Set the table, turn off the tv and have dinner together.

 What habits did this post bring up in your mind that need to change?

 The cowardly thing to do would be to say this doesn’t apply to you, but be brave enough to really dig deep.

 Look at your life and see if there are little things that are causing you stress at home.
 Don’t take the easy way out and blame your unhelpful husband or your messy kids.
 Think about the time wasters that effect your mood.